OSRookie/KW-OSS-project/README.md

 # KW-OSS-project
-This is an open source project of the OSS development team of Guangyun University.
+This is an open source project of the OSS development team of KwangWoon University.